fylis/HAIWPA/README.md

 ### haiwpa_workout.py
 This module uses Pydantic's `BaseModel` and `Field` as main components to extract information from the user's natural language prompt.

-When the system detects a fitness-related message (via the backend's `is_fitness_related()` function), it calls the Llama.cpp server to extract the following fields:
+When the system detects a fitness-related message (via the backend's `is_fitness_related()` function), it calls the Llama.cpp server to extract the following fields :

 ```python
 # Class to extract fitness exercises, duration limits, recent training history, injuries from user input